zohairahmed/LinuxKernel/README.md

 # LinuxKernelAttempt
-Class project to implement a basic linux kernel
+Class project to implement a simplified linux kernel

 § Checkpoint 1: 10/10